-Additionally, bird hazing effectiveness inspections will take place once daily from April 1 through June 30.
+Bird hazing effectiveness inspections will take place once daily from April 1 through June 30.
 These will consist of flying gull and tern counts and floating cormorant counts in the tailrace and at the juvenile fish bypass outfall.
 These inspections will be conducted from the river end of the raceway structure and will occur between 1100 and 1300 hours.

 Data collected during fish ladder inspection will be recorded in a standardized Excel spreadsheet and will be limited to gulls, cormorants, terns, grebes and pelicans.
 There will be five zones monitored including: Forebay (FB1), Spillway (SWT1), Powerhouse outflow under bird wires (PH1), Powerhouse outflow downstream of bird wires (PH2) and the juvenile bypass outfall (JFOF).
 There will be two bird activities monitored: Foraging (flying, diving or feeding) and Non-foraging (resting in/on water, on debris, structures or land, or while scavenging).

-Data collected during bird hazing effectiveness inspections will be recorded in a standardized excel spreadsheet and will be limited to: gulls, cormorants and terns.
+Data collected during bird hazing effectiveness inspections will be recorded in a standardized Excel spreadsheet and will be limited to: gulls, cormorants and terns.

 Action Plan.
 Lower Monumental Dam will have an active hazing program consisting of one 8-hour shift per day from April 1 through May 2 and two 8-hour shifts (non-concurrent) from May 3 through June 2.
 Gulls, cormorants and terns will be the major focus of this hazing effort.